nthloop/bowerbird/README.markdown

-# BowerBird
+# Bowerbird

-BowerBird helps you work with colors on a webpage.
+Bowerbird helps you work with colors on a webpage.
 You can see what colors a page uses (and see the CSS behind them), find unused colors, and even edit colors.